jillesca/CLEUR-DEVNET-3707/README.md

   - Not an ideal scenario, but wasn't able to find a proper solution on the time given.
 - From time to time, the answers from the LLM are lost and not sent to webex.
 You can find them on the terminal output.
 - This is the second iteration of this exercise.
 The first one was [presented at Cisco Impact 2023](https://github.com/jillesca/open_telemetry_network_impact)

+## Troubleshooting

+Sometimes the CML lab is not reachable from your laptop.
+When this happens usually is a connectivity issue between the devices and the bridge of CML.

+- One way to fix this issue is to flap several times the management interface (G1) of the devices.
+- Ping from the devices to their Gateway (10.10.20.255)
+- Go to the DevBox 10.10.20.50 developer/C1sco12345 and ping the managment interface of the devices

+Usually after around 5 minutes the connectivity starts to work.

+In more drastic cases, restart the cat8kv from the CML GUI.